perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 This will take an Invite link from Shopify (the tutorial explains how to Generate those) and redirects to the [app authorization prompt][9].
-The user then verifies the permissions and can click an "Install" button which will send them back to the callback route you whitelisted when you set up the app.
+The user then verifies the permissions and can click an "Install" button which will send them back to the callback route you white-listed when you set up the app.

 Next we'll need to handle that connect callback: